henrik/progress_bar/README.md

     …XXXXXXXXX...)
 97%

+`bar` and `blank` don't have to be single characters.
+They can be any-length strings and will repeat and truncate as appropriate.

 You can provide empty-string values to remove `left` and `right` entirely.

-You can also provide a chardata list with [IO.ANSI values](http://elixir-lang.org/docs/v1.0/elixir/IO.ANSI.html):
+You can also provide `left` or `right` as chardata lists with [IO.ANSI values](http://elixir-lang.org/docs/v1.0/elixir/IO.ANSI.html):

 ``` elixir
 format = [
   left: [IO.ANSI.magenta, "PROGRESS:", IO.ANSI.reset, " |"],
 ]
 ```

 #### Customize color